shoepaladin/causalinference_crashcourse/OtherMaterial/README.md

 [Farrell et al](https://arxiv.org/abs/1809.09953). have a paper on this, where the main contribution is the inference result.

-## General ML

-### Machine Learning for Economists
-This is a [comprehensive lecture](https://www.aeaweb.org/conference/cont-ed/2018-webcasts)series by Susan Athey and Guido Imbens.
-It contains videos, lecture slides, codes and tutorial links.
-The topics covered are:

-1. Introduction to Machine Learning Concepts
-2. Prediction Policy Problems
-3. Causal Inference: Average Treatment Effects
-4. Causal Inference: Heterogeneous Treatment Effects
-5. Causal Inference: Heterogeneous Treatment Effects, Supplementary Analysis
-6. Causal Inference: Optimal Policies and Bandits
-7. Deep Learning Methods
-8. Classification
-9. Matrix Completion Methods for Causal Panel Data Models

-### Google’s ML Crash Course

-This is designed for ML engineerings, but the beginning “ML Concepts” does a good job covering the high level material if you don’t have time to do the reason resources [below.](https://developers.google.com/machine-learning/crash-course/ml-intro)

 ### Elements of Statistical Learning Book

 You should start with either the _Element of Statistical Learning Book_ or _Introduction to Statistical Learning_ before diving into the other ML topics listed below.
 These will give you a strong foundation to build upon the specialized topics.
 If you jump right into the deep topics, you will be lost in terms of notation and the big picture.